 - Add the LCM evenly—avoid pumping a large slug of material

 - Minimize the use of hard, sharp-edged materials such as nut plug, coarse mica and calcium carbonate chips because these can cause stator wear by abrasion

 - if possible, do not pump concentrations greater than 50 ppg medium nut plug or equivalent.

-Although these guidelines help minimizes the plugging problems associated with LCM, they cannot completely eliminate the possibility of plugging the motor or bearing section.
+Although these guidelines help minimizes the plugging problems associated with LCM, they cannot eliminate the possibility of plugging the motor or bearing section.

 Rotating a motor in a high-dogleg interval in a well can damage the stator.
-The geometry of the wellbore causes the motor to bend and flex, especially if the motor has bent housing.
+The geometry of the wellbore causes the motor to bend and flex, especially if the motor has a bent housing.
 Because the stator is the most flexible part of the motor, it bends the most.
 As the stator housing bends, the elastomer pushes on the rotor and bends it, which causes excessive compression on the stator lobes and can lead to chunking